jonafi/good-readme/README.md

     node index.js

   Answer the prompts.
-When complete the new README.md file will be in the root directory.
+When complete, the new README.md file will be in the root directory.

   ### Demo Video
    [![Demo Video](/images/demo.jpg)](https://drive.google.com/file/d/1Wy7mGEV0Btck6JgnaWz83awavqWntrI0/view)